jshuadvd/hacks-n-notes/security.md

 ### Remote Exploitation
 - software vulnerabilities
 - unconfigured devices can be a gold mine for attacker
+- IPv6 will make the web more vulnerable

 ### Default Credentials
 - eg. root/root